marcelxv/automated-workflow-engine/README.md

-# FoodReady Automation Workflow Engine (AWE)
+# Automation Workflow Engine

 A comprehensive platform for creating, testing, validating, and managing workflow automations in the FoodReady ecosystem.
 Built on top of Orkes Conductor, this system provides end-to-end workflow management with robust development and deployment capabilities.

 ## Overview

-FoodReady AWE serves as the central hub for all workflow automation needs, enabling teams to:
+AWE serves as the central hub for all workflow automation needs, enabling teams to:
 - Develop and test workflows locally
 - Validate workflow definitions against schemas
 - Maintain version control of workflows